asyncapi/website/pages/docs/tutorials/bindings-with-kafka.md

 - How should messages be formatted?
 - What are the rules for interacting with various forms of data or messages?

-Bindings are vital because they ensure that applications and Kafka can communicate effectively with each other's message formats, protocols, and expectations, ensuring data flows securely and efficiently within a system.
+Bindings are important because they indicate how Kafka components are configured.

 <!---
 Add a visual representation of how Kafka bindings work.